techidaily/site-games-able/source/_posts/combining-xbox-and-laptop-screens-for-optimal-gameplay.md

 ![cloud gaming screen of xbox app](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/xbox-app-cloud-gaming.jpg)

  The Xbox app primarily serves as the platform for Xbox PC gaming.
-You can shop for new Xbox games, interact with the Xbox community, and[take advantage of Xbox Game Pass](https://www.makeuseof.com/reasons-to-get-xbox-game-pass/) .
+You can shop for new Xbox games, interact with the Xbox community, and [take advantage of Xbox Game Pass](https://www.makeuseof.com/reasons-to-get-xbox-game-pass/) .
 Even if your laptop isn't powerful enough to run the newest AAA titles, you can play games via Cloud Gaming.

 ## You're Now Ready to Use Remote Play on Your Laptop